MyintMyintSan737/ShoppingCartProject/README.md

 - Secure API using [Authorize] attribute

 *Requirements
--.Net 7
+- .Net 7
--SQL Server
+- SQL Server
--Postman or Swagger for API testing
+- Postman or Swagger for testing API
--DB Script in DB folder of my Project
+- DB Script in DB folder of my Project